alex-ortan/dotfiles/README.md

 ```
 then follow the instructions.

-If doing this on WSl, might need to set this somewhere:
+If doing this on WSL, might need to set this somewhere:
 ```
 file://wsl%24/Ubuntu-20.04
 ```